hildahnaz/fundiconnect/README.md

-You can view it the project at: https://astounding-youtiao-a80159.netlify.app
+You can view the project at: https://astounding-youtiao-a80159.netlify.app

 Hackathon 2.0